UretzkyZvi/Database-Query-Result-Monitoring-Management-Pack-for-SCOM/README.md

 * SCOM Admin rights (only Administrators can import management packs)
 ## Quick Start - Install
 1. Download QueryOleDbMonitorSetup.msi
-2. Run As Administrator the msi file.
+2. Run As Administrator the MSI file.
 3. Import the management packs into SCOM.
 All the MPs are in C:\Program Files (x86)\QueryOleDbMonitoring\ManagmentPasks
 4. You are ready to execute the application, Run As Administrator C:\Program Files (x86)\QueryOleDbMonitoring\ManageSCOMOleDbQueryMonitor.exe Or just run as administrator the shortcut in your Desktop (Shortcut without logo, sorry for that ;-), by the way, at least for the first time you must run as administrator, so you will have an access to write in config file your SCOM server name).
-5. At first enter your SCOM server name.
+5. At first, enter your SCOM server name.
 ![ConnectionServer](https://github.com/uretskyzvi/Monitor-Applications-Using-SQL-Queries/blob/master/Images/Slide1.GIF)
 6. Click on Add Query button and then follow the wizard.
 ![AddQuery](https://github.com/uretskyzvi/Monitor-Applications-Using-SQL-Queries/blob/master/Images/Slide2.GIF)